Kunull/Writeups/docs/Lord of SQLInjection/zombie.md

 SELECT info FROM information_schema.processlist
 ```

-Since the above query is being executed, the value returned from the `info` column of `information_schema.processlist` would be:
+Since the above query is being executed, the value present in the `info` column of `information_schema.processlist` would be:

 ```
 +-------------------------------------------------+